 Product Standardization or rather ‘Taste Standardization’ is achieved from a mixture of staff training and controlling recipe units.
 Plan your menu so that your base ingredients are the same.
 This is so because in the QSR business only the assembling happens in the kitchen, which means that 90% of the cooking and preparation happens at the Central or Base Kitchen.

-To explain it with an example, here is how your local burger QSR does it: all the sauces and premixes for the burgers are what give each burger their unique taste.
+To explain it with an example, here is how your local burger QSR does it: all the sauces and premixes for the burgers are what give each burger its unique taste.
 Apart from this, it is the patty in the burgers and extras like fries, etc which define these tastes.
 The sauces, patties, and fries are all mass-produced in the unit.
 The patties and fries are semi-cooked so they are just fried before being served while the premixes and sauces are bottled up and all this is sent to different outlets weekly.

 The other things like buns and vegetables are ordered fresh but are always of the same kind everywhere.
 Vegetables are the only thing that can create a taste difference but since they are used in lesser quantities and the defining taste comes from the mass-produced ingredients, the final product tastes the same.
 Here is how you can maintain consistency in your outlets better.